 Mini Reviews (January 2011)

-The Echo, Frequently Asked Questions About Time Travel, Love Happens, Attenberg, The Agony and the Ecstasy of Phil Spector, The Rite
+Handsome Harry, The Echo, Frequently Asked Questions About Time Travel, Love Happens, Death Race 2, Attenberg, Primal, The Agony and the Ecstasy of Phil Spector

 Though it opens with a fair amount of promise, The Echo inevitably establishes itself as just another unpleasant, interminably paced horror effort that's been modeled after (superior) predecessors like The Ring and Dark Water.
 The movie stars Jesse Bradford as Bobby, a paroled convict who arrives at his dead mother's old apartment hoping to carve out a new life for himself - with trouble ensuing as Bobby begins hearing and seeing strange things within the building's dilapidated walls.
 Director Yam Laranas has infused The Echo with an almost ridiculously deliberate sensibility that's compounded by the plotless nature of Eric Bernt and Shintaro Shimosawa's screenplay, as the scripters stress Bobby's apartment-centric exploits to a degree that inevitably becomes oppressive (ie Bobby has a scary nightmare, Bobby discovers blood on his piano, etc, etc).
 It's due primarily to Bradford's strong, affable performance that the movie remains watchable for as long as it does, while the sporadic emphasis on Bobby's dealings in the world, including his efforts at winning back a former girlfriend (Amelia Warner's Alyssa), initially alleviates the tediousness of the apartment sequences.
 There reaches a point, however, at which the uneventful atmosphere becomes too much to comfortably take, with the most prominent casualty of Laranas' excessively laid-back modus operandi undoubtedly the horror elements that start to crop up towards the end (ie it's impossible to work up any interest or enthusiasm in such moments once they arrive).
 The end result is an underwhelming chiller that's unlikely to win over either horror fans or casual viewers, which is especially disappointing given the effectiveness of the performances and of the visuals.